Osc44r/Osc44r/README.md

-# Hi there, I'm Oskar 👋
+# Hi there, I'm Oscar 👋

 I'm a Python developer specializing in automation and arbitrage trading.
 I love creating bots that can help me automate repetitive tasks and find profitable opportunities in the market.